-Ken jokingly put on the mask, not knowing this artefact was used by desert dwellers to make their warriors more ferocious.
+Ken jokingly put on the mask.
+He wasn’t aware that this artefact was used by desert dwellers to make their warriors more ferocious.
 Soon, he was rampaging, yelling around, and throwing and smashing stuff with extraordinary strength, with Stuart trying to stop him.

-Stuart managed to call Professor Faber, but Ken smashed the telephone to bits before the professor could tell Stuart that the only way to remove the mask was to douse it in what was most precious for desert dwellers — water.
+Stuart managed to call Professor Faber.
+But Ken smashed the telephone to bits before the professor could tell Stuart about the only way to remove the mask.
+It was to douse it in what was most precious for desert dwellers — water.

-Thankfully, Ken then charged a poolside party, and during the struggle he and Stuart fell into the pool.
+Thankfully, Ken then charged a poolside party.
+During the struggle he and Stuart fell into the pool.
 Ken came to his senses holding the mask, having no idea what happened.

 Game Stats — DC Heroes RPG Print Friendly